VilleKylmamaa/Distributed-Systems-Project/README.md

 If you kill either all the application server nodes or the backplane nodes, the load balancer will give an error to the client and log: "_Client attempted to connect while all app servers were unavailable_".

 If you kill all the load balancer nodes, the frontend client will not be able to connect to an application server.
-The frontend client will attempt to contact each load balancer 3 times, before giving up after they all timeout.
+The frontend client will attempt to contact each load balancer 3 times, before giving up after all the attempts timeout.

 You may observe the application server and load balancer UIs update as you stop and restart nodes.